Anarchy-avk/sms-assistant-php/README.md

 [![StyleCI](https://styleci.io/repos/69090570/shield?style=flat)](https://styleci.io/repos/69090570)

-# sms-assistent.by API PHP wrapper
+# sms-assistent.by API PHP wrapper Test

 This library can be used to send messages via [sms-assistent.by](http://sms-assistent.by) site.